Terry Park Ballfield: National Register of Historic Places

 The park pretty much still remained in its 1955 condition.
 On May 11, 1995 the ball field was placed on the National Register of Historic Places by the United States Department of the Interior.
 The memorial stadium was dedicated to area resident, Park T. Pigott (1914–1972), in recognition of his lifetime of service, through sports, to the youth of this community.
 For the 2003 season Terry Park was used by the Eagles of Florida Gulf Coast University while their new ballpark is being built at their Fort Myers campus.

 Terry Park Hall of Famers

+The following list synthesizes two independent research efforts.
+The first was completed in 2003 by Gabriel Schechter, Research Associate, National Baseball Hall of Fame and Museum.
+Schechter identified 80 Hall of Fame inductees using box scores from The Sporting News.
+The second was completed in 2023 by Ken Breen, a member of the Southwest Florida Historical Society.
+Breen confirmed an additional 74 Hall of Fame inductees who have been at Terry Park Ballfield.
+This is documented in a research paper titled Necessarily Incomplete and is updated annually.
+The list is current through the Class of 2024 and includes 155 names.